 Pain is real.
 I don’t know even one adult who has not experienced some heartache during this lifetime.
 Yet, hope continues to loom—even in the dark, even when we don’t acknowledge it—perhaps especially when we don’t acknowledge it.
 It’s sometimes easier to assign negativity and sorrow to our lives than it is to embrace each diamond […]

 Have you ever wondered what you could do to birth more peace, joy, and harmony into your life?
 Are the cycles of your reality playing over and over each day like a skipping record?
-Does your life ebb and flow but never really evolve despite fervent prayers and petitions for change?
+Does your life ebb and flow but never truly evolve despite fervent prayers and petitions for change?
 Has COVID-19 impacted your […]

 Icicles that almost touched the ground hung from the eves.
 Sleet pelted the windows, turning my road into a skating rink, reminding me of a drive on a very slippery winter morning when light rain was falling, and I didn’t realize some streets were ice-covered.
 When roads are topped with thin, transparent ice sheets, called […]